parkpow/deep-license-plate-recognition/webhooks/README.md

 3. Configure the webhook on Platerecognizer.
    - In Stream, edit your `config.ini`, add the following to a camera: `webhook_target = http://MY_IP_ADDRESS:8001/`
    - For Snapshot, open [Webhooks Configuration](https://app.platerecognizer.com/accounts/webhooks/).

+## Integrations

+- [Connect Stream to Home Assistant](https://github.com/adamjernst/plate-handler).
+This project uses Stream webhooks to send license plate data to a home automation server.
+Form there, it will send a notification.